cirosantilli/linux-cheat/filesystem.md

     umask=111,dmask=000

-This way, dirs will be 000 and files 666 (not executable).
+This way, directories will be 000 and files 666 (not executable).

 ### DVD